CanonicalLtd/maas-docs/en/manage-account.md

 ![current users][img__current-users]

-!!!
-Note:
-    A currently logged in user cannot delete himself from the web UI.
+> ⓘ A currently logged in user cannot delete himself from the web UI.

 ## Add a user